 One of the most common reasons 340B claims are misqualified — particularly with Medicare patients — is inconsistency in Date Of Birth entries.
 Patient Name mismatches is another common cause of misqualifications.
 For instance, you may have a patient registered as Bob in your pharmacy system and Robert on your hospital’s system.

-That said, the more complex your 340B Program is, the higher the likelihood that your automated data submission process will be flawed.
+That said, the more complex 340B programs are, the higher the likelihood that their automated data submission process will be flawed.
 Which will naturally lead to missing EHR encounters and missed 340B savings opportunities — quite possibly substantial savings opportunities.

 Technology often causes 340B data mismatches

-The process of monitoring a 340B program is especially difficult when you use multiple TPAs.
+The process of monitoring 340B programs is especially difficult when multiple TPAs are involved.
 Every TPA’s proprietary software system’s interface is unique.
 Making matters even more complicated, the reporting structure within TPA portals vary significantly from one to another.
 We’ve found that health system 340B personnel often spend an inordinate amount of time simply trying to access the information that they need — which leaves them far too little time to proactively take advantage of that information.

 How common are TPA 340B misqualifications?